neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 - `name: string` - name of the provider
 - `website: string` - website of the provider
 - `version: string` - version of the provider
-- `compatibility: string[]` - a list of all applicable NEPs which the provider supports
+- `compatibility: string[]` - a list of all the NEPs which the provider supports
 - `extra: object` - this object can contain any attributes specific to the provider, such as an app theme

 ##### Example